manystarsapart/misc/README.md

 This was a fun journey as I gradually learnt more about my machine.
 There are many more fun things that I can do, and I am thrilled to explore them when I have time.

-I consulted Claude for some of the more technical aspects of status detection, which helped me immensely in overcome these hurdles.
+I consulted Claude for some of the more technical aspects of status detection, which helped me immensely in overcoming these hurdles.

 That is all.
 Thank you for reading till the end of this project.
 See you in the next one soon.